bhklab/ConsensusPGxPaper/AlternativeDrugResponseMetrics/README.md

 * DrugResponsePredictions.Rmd - Generate drug response prediction models and make predictions on external test sets

 ### Figures in report
-Please check the "Figures.pdf" in the Analysis subfolder of this repository.
+Please check the Figures.pdf or Figures.html  in the Analysis subfolder of this repository.